mlhartme/pommes/README.md

-# pommes
+# Pommes

-Pommes is project database tool.
-It's a command line tool to create a database of Maven projects, search for artifacts or dependencies, and maintain project checkouts on your disk.
+Pommes is a project database tool.
+It's a command line tool with commands to
+* crawl directories, svn, git, artifactory and add matching projects to the database
+* search the database by coordinates, dependencies or scm location
+* perform bulk-svn operations, e.g. checkout all trunks

+Pommes supports Maven projects with a pom.xml file and php projects with a composer.json file.
+Note that php support is very basic.
+The name Pommes stands for "many poms".

 ## Setup

+Prerequisites
+* Java 8 or higher
+* Linux or Mac

+Install the application
-Download the latest application file from Maven Central, rename it to `pommes`, and add it to your path.
+* download the latest`application.sh` file from [maven central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22net.oneandone%22%20AND%20a%3A%22pommes%22)
+* rename it to `pommes` and add it to your path.

-Optionally, you can also define a shell function =pg= to invoke =pommes goto= and actually cd into the resulting
+* Optionally, you can define a shell function =pg= to invoke =pommes goto= and actually cd into the resulting directory: function pg {
-directory:

-    function pg {
          pommes goto "$@" && . ~/.pommes.goto
        }

-(The following assumes you've defined this function)

-## Create a database
+* test it by running `pommes`, you should get a usage message listing available commands
+* inspect the configuration file at `~/.pommes.properties` and adjust them to your needs.

+Current Limitations
+* multi-module projects are not handles properly: only the top-level pom is added to the database.

+## Database commands

 Pommes uses Lucense to store Projects.
 Initially, the database it empty.
-You can use the `pommes database-clear` command to get back to an empty database.
+Pommes provides three commands to modify the database:
+`database-add` and `database-remove` to add/remove projects, and `database-clear` to reset the database to the initial state.

 Use the `pommes database-add` command to add projects to your database.
 You can feed it from various repositories: